Josh-Clemons/weekend-jquery-salary-calculator/README.md

 # Project Name

-[Project Instructions](./INSTRUCTIONS.md), this line may be removed once you have updated the README.md
+Josh's Salary Calculator

 ## Description

-Your project description goes here.
-What problem did you solve?
-How did you solve it?

 Description:
 Create a table that displays first name, last name, ID number, job title, annual salary.
-Use input fields to generate the information.
-Once an employee's input fields are completed a submit button will add the information to the table.
+Use input fields to gather the information for each employee.
+A submit button will add it to the "Employees" table.

-The table will display with a header, then update when new employees are added or deleted.
+The table will display with a header, footer, and the body will update when new employees are added or deleted.
+A delete button will generate for each employee when they are added.

 A total monthly salary amount will display at the bottom of the page.
-If that number is greater than $20,000 change the background of the element to red.
+If the number is greater than $20,000 the background color will change to red.